mmcloughlin/hwwasm/README.md

   `v128`, since these match the underlying `SHA1H` instruction more closely.

 _Importance of Accompanying Optimizations._
-The first version of SHA-1 via Wasm instrinsics had poor performance (3.2x native), showing that merely mapping to the right machine instructions is not enough.
+The first version of SHA-1 via Wasm intrinsics had poor performance (3.2x native), showing that merely mapping to the right machine instructions is not enough.
 Supporting optimization passes are critical.
 In the SHA-1 case, it was crucial to eliminate redundant moves between register classes, but it is